Connect with others who understand.

 Short-term side effects can start during treatment with targeted therapy and can go away over time after you finish your treatment.
 The amount of time it takes for side effects to improve is different for everyone.

-Some of the common side effects of targeted drugs are similar to chemotherapy.
-They are usually short term, including:
+Some of the common side effects of targeted drugs are similar to those of chemotherapy.
+They are usually short-term, including:

 • Skin changes